 Geography is the science of place and space.
 Geographers study the relationships among geographic places, natural systems, society, cultural activities, and the interdependence of all these over space.
 There are two main branches of geography: human geography and physical geography.
 Human geography is concerned with the spatial aspects of human existence – how people and their activities are distributed in space, how people use and perceive space, and how people create and sustain the places that make up Earth’s surface.
-Physical geographers study the physical elements and spatial processes that make up and shape the environment, including energy, air, water, weather, climate, landforms, soils, animals, plants, etc. Geographers also study the linkages between human activity and natural systems.
-Geographers were, in fact, among the first scientists to sound the alarm that human-induced changes to the environment were beginning to threaten the balance of life itself.
-Geographers today are active in the study of global warming, desertification, deforestation, loss of biodiversity, groundwater pollution, flooding, and more.
+Physical geographers study the physical elements and spatial processes that make up and shape the environment, including energy, air, water, weather, climate, landforms, soils, animals, and plants.
+Geographers also study the linkages between human activity and natural systems.
+Geographers were among the first scientists to sound the alarm that human-induced changes to the environment were beginning to threaten the balance of life itself.
+Geographers today are active in the study of global warming, desertification, deforestation, loss of biodiversity, groundwater pollution, flooding, sustainability, and more.

-The Folsom Lake College Geography program offers courses that satisfy lower division General Education requirements in both the physical and social sciences.
+The Folsom Lake College Geography program offers courses that satisfy lower division general education requirements in both the physical and social sciences.
 Students planning to transfer to a four-year school with a major in Geography should consult the lower division requirements at the university they plan to attend.

 Some career options may require more than two years of college study.

-- Comprehensive course offerings including a Physical Laboratory
+- Comprehensive course offerings including a physical laboratory.

 - Field study courses to Yosemite, Pt.
-Reyes, Monterey/Big Sur, and the Lake Tahoe area
+Reyes, Monterey/Big Sur, and the Lake Tahoe area.